-3.1.1.
-Wellow Parish is a rural Parish situated in Test Valley Borough with part of the Parish to the south falling within the New Forest National Park for Planning purposes.
-It was described in the 2010 Village Design Statement (VDS) as effectively comprising three sections: The northern section between the A27 and the River Blackwater, the middle section between the Blackwater and the A36 and the southern section to the south of the A36.
-It is considered that whilst change has taken place since that time, the eategorisation area has remained the same.
-The Neighbourhood Plan area (shown below) covers the entire Parish as shown in Figure 3.1.
+- Wellow Parish is a rural Parish 3.1.1. situated in Test Valley Borough with part of the Parish to the south falling within the New Forest National Park for planning purposes.
+It was described in the 2010 Village Design Statement (VDS)9 as effectively comprising three sections: The northern section between the A27 and the River Blackwater, the middle section between the Blackwater and the A36 and the southern section to the south of the A36.
+It is considered that whilst change has taken place since that time, the categorisation has remained the same.
+The Neighbourhood Plan area covers the entire Parish. - 3.1.2.
+The northern section is predominantly rural, populated with scattered farms, the Grade I Listed Parish Church and small hamlets such as The Frenches,

-Figure 3-1 Map of Designated area (Parish boundary in red)
+Figure 3-1 Map of Designated Area (Parish boundary in red)